autom8ter/machine/README.md

 m := machine.New(ctx,
 	// functions are added to a FIFO channel that will block when active routines == max routines. machine.WithMaxRoutines(10),
         // every function executed by machine.Go will recover from panics machine.WithMiddlewares(machine.PanicRecover()),
-	// WithValues passes the value map to the root context of the machine- it is available in the context of all child machine's & all Routine's machine.WithValues(map[interface{}]interface{}{
+	// WithValue passes the value map to the root context of the machine- it is available in the context of all child machine's & all Routine's machine.WithValue("testing", true),
-	    "testing": true,
-    }),
 )
 defer m.Close()